-- Subject must be at least 2 months (from first dose of lenalidomide) from stem cell infusion.
+* Subject is at least 2 months (from first dose of lenalidomide) from stem cell infusion.

-o If the subject has a history of Grade 3 or greater GVHD, the subject must be off all systemic IST for 4 weeks
+* Subject has a history of Grade 3 or greater GVHD and has been off systemic IST for

 11. Subject has adequate renal function, which is defined as:

-- Creatinine clearance calculated using the Schwartz formula, or radioisotope glomerular filtration rate (GFR) > 70 mL/min/1.73 m2.
+* Creatinine clearance calculated (Table 4) using the Schwartz formula, or radioisotope glomerular filtration rate (GFR) > 70 mL/min/1.73 m2.